 8.5 The area's heritage is reflected in the presence of a Scheduled Ancient Monument, 173 Listed Buildings, historic landscapes and other locally important monuments, buildings and assets.
 Although there is only one Scheduled Ancient Monument there are some 440 records for the Town's area on Herefordshire Council's Historic Environment Record.
 There is therefore potential for further archaeological assets to be found.
-Many heritage assets and, where appropriate, their settings are important and need to be preserved, not the least because of the contribution they make to the wider setting of the Malvern Hills AONB.
+Many heritage assets and, where appropriate, their settings15 are important and need to be preserved, not the least because of the contribution they make to the wider setting of the Malvern Hills AONB.
 They also contribute to the local economy.
 Ledbury Conservation Area covers the town centre and extends to important surrounding streets and areas.
 No detailed conservation area appraisal has been undertaken and until one is produced, development proposals should be informed by appropriate analysis, taking into account characteristics identified for the relevant character areas described in Appendix 1.
-Part of Eastnor Castle Historic Park falls within the Parish, having been registered by Historic England in 1986.
+Part of Eastnor Castle Historic Park16 falls within the Parish, having been registered by Historic England in 1986.
 The parkland does rely upon views between its various parts and of an important obelisk.
+The 'borrowed view' is when a garden or parkland 'borrows' a view from another space usually, although not exclusively, from outside of the designed area and comprising a vista or other distant object or feature.
 Locally important heritage assets should also be recognised for their contribution to the townscape and landscape character.
 These include unregistered parks and gardens and historic farmsteads and other locally important heritage assets of which those currently identified are presented in Appendix 3.
 This policy should not restrict development, but influence the approach taken to it which may include stimulating the re-use of buildings so that they contribute towards regeneration.